-Source: Department of Taxation, State Tax Collections and Distribution Report, Year Ending June 30, 2014.
+Source: Department of Taxation, State Tax Collections and Distribution Report, Year Ending June 30, 2016.

-The individual income tax rates for married or unmarried individuals, including Head of Household range from 1.4% to 11.0% of taxable income.
-After December 31, 2015, the top rate decreases to 8.25%.
+The individual income tax rates for married or unmarried individuals, including Head of Household range from 1.4% to 8.25% of net taxable income.
 The income tax rates for estates and trusts range from 1.4% to 8.25%.
 Tax rates for corporations range from 4.4% to 6.4%.